sciencegraph/brinton/README.md

   - `wideplot()` graphics for exploring the structure of a dataset through a grid of variables and graphic types.
-  - `longplot()` graphics, which present the entire catalog of available graphics for representing a particular variable using a grid of graphic types and variations on these types.
+  - `longplot()` graphics, which present the entire catalog of available graphics for representing one particular variable or a limited number of variables using a grid of graphic types and variations on these types.
-  - `plotup()` function, which complements the previous two functions in that it presents a particular graphic for a specific variable of a dataset.
+  - `plotup()` function, which complements the previous two functions in that it presents a particular graphic for a specific variable or a limited number of variables of a dataset.

-Future work will include the hability to draw `longplot()` and `plotup()` from a selection of a limited number of variables within a dataset.
+Future work will include the ability to draw `longplot()` and `plotup()` graphics from a selection of a wider number and combinations of types of variables within a dataset.

 ## Installation